p-szymo/poetrydb_poem_generator/README.md

 The poetry generator randomly chooses its first word from the dictionary's keys, then a random word within that key's value, which becomes the next word and the next key; it then chooses a random word within that second word's value, which becomes the next work and the next key, and on and on until the word count is reached.

-I also created several generators that employ the rhyming function from Allison Parrish's [pronouncing](https://github.com/aparrish/pronouncingpy) to change words at the end of every line, randomly throughout the generated text, and each word within the generated text.
+I also created an optional *to_rhyme* setting that employs the rhyming function from Allison Parrish's [pronouncing](https://github.com/aparrish/pronouncingpy) to change words at the end of every line, randomly throughout the generated text, and all the words within the generated text.

 ## Next steps